ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 ~~~~~~~~~~~~~~~~~~

 As mentioned above we want an high-level way to represent the SUT, its
-sub-systems, its devices and the operations that can be performed
+subsystems, its devices and the operations that can be performed
 against them.
 To achieve this, we use **Facades**.

 Facades are classes that provide a simplified interface to a complex system;
 in this case, the complex system is the combination of the telescope
 subsystems and the test harness internal logic itself.

-Concretely, we define a facade for each sub-system of the telescope
+Concretely, we define a facade for each subsystem of the telescope
 (e.g., TMC, CSP, DSH, etc.) and we make it expose:

--  the devices that are part of the sub-system;
+-  the devices that are part of the subsystem;
--  the operations that can be performed on the sub-system (like sending
+-  the operations that can be performed on the subsystem (like sending
    a command, or something more complex like moving the subsystem to a
    certain state passing through a sequence of commands).

 When writing a test script, the test script will interact with the facade
 to access the devices and subscribe to their events and will use the
-facade to perform operations on the sub-system.
+facade to perform operations on the subsystem.
 The two main advantages
 of using facades are the following:

 1. they are a semantic-oriented way to represent the SUT
-   and its sub-systems and they can be used encode structured interface
+   and its subsystems and they can be used encode structured interface
    to something that is a bit more complex than a single Tango device;

 2. they permit you to hide some technical details about